Skip to content

 In Canada’s competitive job market, your cover letter is often your first chance to make a human impression.
 While many newcomers focus on polishing their resume, hiring managers consistently say that a strong, personalized cover letter can be the difference between getting noticed and getting passed over.

-Think of it as your introduction: a short, clear story that shows why you want this job at this company, and why your experience fits their needs.
+Think of your cover letter as your introduction: a short, clear story that shows why you want this job at this company, and why your experience fits their needs.

 Write the perfect cover letter for Canada’s job market